imzqqq/chat/website/spec/content/appendices.md

 binary data, all binary values should be encoded and represented in JSON as unpadded Base64 strings as described above.

-In cases where the Chat specification refers to either opaque byte or opaque Base64 values, the value is considered to be opaque AFTER Base64 decoding, rather than the encoded representation itself.
+In cases where the Matrix specification refers to either opaque byte or opaque Base64 values, the value is considered to be opaque AFTER Base64 decoding, rather than the encoded representation itself.